Guided Imagery & Music

 experience

 Typically using "the couch," as with psychoanalysis, you'll listen to music and express the imagery that comes up.
-I'll support and enhance your imagery experiences.
+I'll be there every step of the way, to bring your inner wild to life, through expressions of imagery, emotion, and sensations in the body.

 Gentle return from the deepened state with facilitated grounding.

 Reflective discussion to support integrating the experience with your conscious awareness.
-This can include other expressive activities, such as drawing.
+This can include other expressive activities, such as drawing a mandala.

 Ready to get started?